• Skip to primary navigation

 • Heat the butter and olive oil in a large saucepan and sweat the onion and garlic until cooked but not browned for about 5 minutes.

 • Add the nutmeg then the chopped potato, watercress leaves (including the smaller stalks) and stock.
-Heat to a boil then lower the heat and simmer, covered with the lid slightly askew to let some steam escape.
+Heat to a brief boil then lower the heat and simmer, covered with the lid slightly askew to let some steam escape.
 Simmer gently for up to 20 minutes until the potato is cooked through.

 • Blitz the soup with an immersion blender or in a food processor until smooth.
 Season with salt and pepper to your taste.